alisariyer/mnotes/README.md

-# mnotes
+# mNotes v1.0
-A modern and minimalist note application
+A modern and minimalist note application written with React.js library